A. J. Foyt IV

 Anthony Joseph Foyt IV (born May 25, 1984) is an American professional football scout and former racing driver.
 He is a scouting assistant for the Indianapolis Colts, and drove in the IndyCar Series and briefly the NASCAR Busch Series.
 He is the third generation of the famous Foyt family and is married to the daughter of late Colts owner Jim Irsay.

-He began his career racing karts.
+Foyt began his career racing karts.
 He moved up through the open wheel racing ranks, winning the 2002 Infiniti Pro Series.
 When Foyt made his first Indianapolis 500 race in 2003, he became the youngest driver to start in the event.
 He continued in IndyCar for two more years until his back was injured at the 2005 Indianapolis 500.
 Later that season he made several NASCAR Busch Series starts.
 He was scheduled to continue in the Busch Series in 2006, but the team was bought out and his contract prevented him from driving a non-Dodge car.
 He returned to IndyCar late that season.
 He has not raced since 2009, although he drove for his grandfather's A. J. Foyt Enterprises team in trials for the 2010 Indianapolis 500.